JedhaBootcamp/hf_deployment_sample_app/README.md

 ---
-title: My First Application On Hf
+title: My First Streamlit App In Production
-emoji: 📈
+emoji: 🔥
-colorFrom: indigo
+colorFrom: yellow
-colorTo: blue
+colorTo: green
 sdk: docker
 pinned: false
+license: apache-2.0
-short_description: DEMO USED FOR OFFICIAL PROGRAMS - DO NOT REMOVE
+short_description: This is my first streamlit app staged on Hugging Spaces / DEMO USED FOR OFFICIAL PROGRAMS - DO NOT REMOVE
 ---

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference